Centers of Excellence

 Following is a list of terms about amputation and the changes that take place following surgery.

-About Amputation Amputation is performed only after all attempts to save the leg have failed or when it is necessary to save the patient’s life.
+About Amputation Amputation is performed only after all attempts to save the limb have failed or when it is necessary to save the patient’s life.
 Our medical team will only recommend amputation if there is no alternative to care.
-In each case, the surgeon will save as much of the patient’s leg as possible, while only removing the disease/injured area to promote optimal healing.
+In each case, the surgeon will save as much of the patient’s limb as possible, while only removing the disease/injured area to promote optimal healing.

 The two most common types of amputation include: